nukleros/operator-builder/docs/getting-started.md

 We again provide the same workload config file.
 Here we also added the `--controller` and `--resource` arguments.
 These indicate that we want both a new controller and new custom resource created.
+Please note that in the above example both flags are not necessary and are only provided in the example for verbosity.
+These options are set by default.

 You now have a new working Kubernetes Operator!
 Next, we will test it out.